L-udo/FurPull/README.md

 Download Latest Chrome driver
 you can find it at: https://chromedriver.chromium.org/

+!(I have included a working current chromedriver prepackaged with Furpull for windows 10)!

 You may have to create a folder within furpull called "img_out"

 You may have to adjust waiting time to allow selenium to load page in time